Blendify/blender-manual/trunk/blender_docs/manual/animation/keyframes/visualization.rst

-Before we look at its options (all regrouped in the same *Visualisations* panel, in the *Editing* context, let's first see how to display/hide these paths.
+Before we look at its options (all regrouped in the same *Visualisations* panel, in the *Editing* context, let us first see how to display/hide these paths.
 You have to do it manually - and you have to first select the objects you want to show/hide the motion paths.
 Then,